anders-biostat/linked-charts/docs/rlc/tutorials/props.md

 <div id="example12"></div>
 <input type = "button" onclick = "ex12.chart.update();" value = "updateCharts();">

-Note, how each time you call `updateCharts()`, points are moved along the x-axis to some new randomly generated locations.
-At the same time y-coordinates of each point remain unchanged.
+Note how each time you call `updateCharts`, points are moved along the x-axis to some new randomly generated locations.
+At the same time, the y-coordinates of each point remain unchanged.

-Second is a system of callback functions.
-Whenever something happens on the opened web page (e.g. a point is clicked) a user-defined function is called.
-The most simple way to use this function, is to change some global variable that the charts depends on and then call `updateCharts`.
+The second one is a system of callback functions.
+A user-defined function is called whenever something happens on the opened web page (e.g. a point is clicked).
+The most straightforward way to use this function is to change some global variable that the charts depends on and then call `updateCharts`.
 Of course, you can also run calculations, print some information to console, make static plots or whatever else you want.

 So here is a basic example with reaction to click (`on_click`).
-In this example we have a set of ten colours and a scatter plot with ten points.
-When any of the points is clicked, all of them change colour and index of the clicked point is printed in the console.
-To do this we create a variable that stores currently selected colour `selColor` and then use it to set `colour` property.
+In this example, we have a set of ten colours and a scatter plot with ten points.
+When any of the points is clicked, all of them change colour, and the index of the clicked point is printed in the console.
+To do this, we create a variable that stores the currently selected colour `selColor` and then use it to set the `colour` property.
 When a point is clicked, the function assigned to the `on_click` property is called.
-It gets index of the clicked point and prints it (`print(i)`).
-It also changes `selColour` and updates chart.
-Note, that inside this function we use global assignment operator `<<-` instead of usual `<-`. `<-` will just create a local variable `selColour` inside the function.
+It gets the index of the clicked point and prints it (`print(i)`).
+It also changes `selColour` and updates the chart.
+Note that we use the global assignment operator `<<-` inside this function instead of the usual `<-`. `<-` will just create a local variable `selColour` inside the function.

 ```r